 The Poole Liberal Democrats have announced their candidates for the local elections in May.
 Standing in Newtown & Heatherlands will be Millie Earl, Marion Le Poidevin and Mark Robson.

 Millie Earl has a history of campaigning on local issues, a passion for protecting the environment and a commitment to the local community.
-She has campaigned on a number of local issues including protecting Poole from fracking.
-Millie currently works in marketing and is a volunteer for Win on Waste, a local community recycling project.
+She has campaigned on a number of issues including remaining in the EU, protecting Poole from fracking and maintaining Poole's independence.
+Millie works in marketing and started Win on Waste Ashley Road, a community recycling project.

 Marion Le Poidevin has been a dedicated ward councillor for Branksome West for eight years and her record of achievement is proof that she works hard for local residents.
 She has campaigned on local issues such as protecting local services and opposing the downgrading of Poole A&E. Marion is a former teacher and continues to teach English as a foreign language during the summer holidays.